Release Phase

 A failed release

-command usually requires a fix to your app’s code.
+command usually requires a fix to an app’s code.
 After making the necessary changes, push the new code to trigger a new release.

 In some cases, a release failure is unrelated to the app’s code.
-For example, an external service might be unavailable during release phase.
-In such occurrences, you can use the releases-retry CLI plugin to retry a failed release without needing to trigger a new build on the app.
+For example, an external service might be unavailable during the release phase.
+In such occurrences, the releases-retry CLI plugin can be used to retry a failed release without needing to trigger a new build on the app.

 command, run heroku releases